Carl-Hellberg-Eriksson/membership-system/Readme.md

 ### MembershipSystem.Infrastructure

-Includes implementations of the interfaces defined in MembershipSystem.Core
+Includes implementations of the interfaces defined in MembershipSystem.Core.
+Handles the database integration.

 ### MembershipSystem.WebService

 The actual API.
 Should not be dependent on Infrastructure for anything else than to run the service registration.

+### WebClient

+The React front end.
+Should communicate with the WebService through API